- Parents Home

-People with a condition called bipolar disorder are also more at risk for suicide because their condition can cause them to go through times when they are extremely depressed as well as times when they have abnormally high or frantic energy (called mania or manic).
+People with bipolar disorder are also more at risk for suicide because they go through extreme moods, sometimes depressed and sometimes manic.
 Both of these extreme phases of bipolar disorder affect and distort a person's mood, outlook, and judgment.
 For people with this condition, it can be a challenge to keep problems in perspective and act with good judgment.

 Teens with alcohol and drug problems are also more at risk for suicidal thinking and behavior.
 Alcohol and some drugs have depressive effects on the brain.
 Misuse of these substances can bring on serious depression.
 That's especially true for some teens who already have a tendency to depression because of their biology, family history, or other life stressors.

 The problem can be made worse because many people who are depressed turn to alcohol or drugs as an escape.
 But they may not realize that the depressive effects alcohol and drugs have on the brain can actually intensify depression in the long run.